Andreea167/postman-api-testing/README.md

 # Postman API Testing with Newman

-This repository contains automated API tests for the Restful Booker API, designed to run with Newman in GitHub Actions.
+This repository contains a Postman collection including automated API tests, designed to run with Newman in GitHub Actions.

-## 📋 Test Collection
+## Test Collection

 The collection includes 13 API tests covering: